 Milk from massive farms can be combined, plus there are literally thousands of cows there.
 Trying to pick out the exact source of contamination is extremely difficult, if not impossible, meaning that the outbreak cannot be well-contained.
 This makes any pasteurized milk that is contaminated far more dangerous than raw.

-Given all these facts, why would the government crack down?
-It all has to do with money, and lobbying.
+Given all these facts, why would the government crackdown?
+It all has to do with money and lobbying.
 The raw milk movement is growing so quickly that it is beginning to threaten the profits of the dairy industry.
 So, they’re trying to shut down the raw milk by making it look dangerous and removing the choice.
 The dairy industry cannot compete with raw milk because their entire operation depends on having the cows in confinement.
 Cows on pasture need a lot more land, and a lot more “managing,” and the dairy industry can’t do it.
 Since they can’t provide safe raw milk, they’ve set out to run a smear campaign against it.

 Not only is this smear campaign stupid and wrought with lies, it’s also anti-freedom.
-Even supposing that raw milk were more dangerous, we should have the right to choose our food.
+Even supposing that raw milk was more dangerous, we should have the right to choose our food.
 The government should not be mandating what we can and can’t eat.
 Raw milk is not a drug; it’s not a substance that could make us act crazy or kill people (like street drugs) and it doesn’t infringe on anyone else’s rights.
 If you don’t want raw milk, fine, don’t buy it.
 But don’t stop people who want it from having it because of some phony “science” and “food safety” nonsense.

 The Benefits of Raw Milk